ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 * Provides connectivity from the consumer's enterprise environment to the workload VPC through Direct Link

-* Connects management VPC and workload VPC by using IBM Cloud® Transit Gateway.
+* Connects management VPC and workload VPC by using IBM Cloud Transit Gateway.

 ## Design concepts
 {: #design-concepts}